-Today on The View, the hot topic was “sexting” and the consequences that go along with the popular teen pastime.
+Today on The View, the hot topic was “sexting” and the consequences that go along with the popular teen pastime that is now becoming as popular as watching porn using TubeV or similar pornographic pages.
 Sexting is where sexually explicit images and/or sexual verbiage are exchanged via text messages using cell phones.

 Teens don’t realize that there are severe consequences to this behavior that can ultimately alter ones life forever.
 The View had two teens that told their story about what happened after they participated in “sexting”.